Acosix/alfresco-deauth/README.md

 ## Features

 ### Inactive user deauthorisation
 Based on the (_acosix-audit_ module)[https://github.com/Acosix/alfresco-audit] this addon provides the means to bulk-deauthorise users that have been inactive for a specific duration of time.
 Inactivity is determined using the same logic as in the Audit-based web scripts to query active / inactive users of the _acosix-audit_ module.

+#### Deauthorisation via web script
 The Repository-tier web script at URL _/alfresco/s/acosix/api/deauth/inactiveUsers_ may be called with a POST request to trigger bulk-deauthorisation.

 Parameters:
 - lookBackMode - mode/unit for defining the time frame; default value: months, allowed values: days, months, years
 - lookBackAmount - number of units for defining the time frame, default value: 1 (mode=years), 3 (mode=months), 90 (mode=days)
 - workerThreads - the amount of parallel execution for the inactive user query phase, default value: 4
 - batchSize - the size of individual batches, default value: 20
+- dryRun - whether the execution should run as a simulation without actually deauthorising users, default: false

 Note that the actual bulk-deauthorisation work will be done in single-threaded batches to avoid conflicts and inconsistent state in the Alfresco AuthorisationService, which has been found in practice to not behave properly in a highly concurrent scenario.